 SEO symptomatically grew out of the development of search engines and the World Wide Web.
-As natural language search capabilities were designed in search engine tools, the relevancy of ranked results was discovered to have significance on traffic coming to web pages.
+As natural language search capabilities were designed in search engine tools, the relevancy of ranked results was discovered.
+These updates had significance on website ranking and traffic coming to web pages.
 Rather than the web just being a collection of shared files, the World Wide Web opened concepts of e-commerce and internet marketing.
 With new avenues of sales to be gained, companies found value in creating and promoting their websites.

 Uses and Effect of SEO

 Keyword in the title tag.
 The title meta tag is one of the strongest relevancy signals for a search engine.
 The tag itself is meant to give an accurate description of the content of the pages.
 Search engines use it to display the main title of a search result.
 Including a keyword in it will indicate to the search engine what to rank the page for.
 Ideally, the keyword should be placed at the start of the title tag.
 Pages optimized this way will rank better than those with keyword closer to the title’s tag end.